What's New in Tracker.js

 Scroll Depth Tracking

-Know how far users actually scroll on each page:
+Know how far users actually scroll:

 <script src="https://api.agentanalytics.sh/tracker.js"